The leading cause of death in boating accidents in Florida is drowning.

 What is the primary cause of boating fatalities?

+Most fatal incidents involve falls overboard, lack of life jackets, or impairment.
 In Florida, FWC’s 2024 Boating Accident Statistical Report identifies drowning as the leading cause of death, with 37 drowning fatalities reported in fatal boating accidents that year.

 That is the “what.”
 The more important question for prevention (and often for legal responsibility) is the “how.”
+In simple terms, most boating fatalities happen when a person unexpectedly enters the water and cannot stay afloat due to lack of a life jacket, injury, or panic.

 Why drowning is so common in fatal boating accidents